isabella232/advertising-cloud.en/help/dsp/campaign-management/ads/ad-settings-mobile.md

 **Click URL:** (Adobe-served ads only) The URL on which the viewer will land when they click the ad.

-**Final Click URL:** (Adobe-served ads only; read-only) The Click URL with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Click URL:** (Adobe-served ads only; read-only) The Click URL with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 **Display Code:** (Third-party ads only) The URL of the third-party creative asset.
 Any [timestamp] and [[timestamp]] parameters will be replaced with actual values.

-**Final Display Code:** (Third-party ads only) The URL for the third-party creative asset, with the necessary Advertising Cloud tracking macros inserted, if applicable.
+**Final Display Code:** (Third-party ads only) The URL for the third-party creative asset, with the necessary [Advertising Cloud DSP tracking macros](/help/dsp/campaign-management/macros.md) inserted, if applicable.

 ### Basic: Video Ads